 Businesses and government offices will reduce hours and most restaurants will be closed during daylight hours.

-The Stars and Strips article said that the 8,200 U.S. personnel living in Bahrain were not required to fast during Ramadan but may find food services closed during the religious observance.
-It also warned that non-Muslims could be “fined or detained by local authorities for eating, drinking or smoking in public when off-base during daylight hours.”
+While not required to fast during Ramadan, in Bahrain, Americans can be fined or detained by local authorities for eating, drinking or smoking in public when off-base during daylight hours.